Andy Ibáñez Player Props: Tigers vs. White Sox

 Andy Ibáñez At The Plate

-- Ibanez is batting .174 with five doubles, two home runs and two walks.
+- Ibanez is hitting .178 with five doubles, two home runs and two walks.

+- Ibanez has reached base via a hit in 12 games this season (of 28 played), and had multiple hits in three of those games.

-- He has gone deep in two of 27 games played this season, and in 2.2% of his plate appearances.
+- He has homered in two of 28 games played this season, and in 2.2% of his plate appearances.

-- In seven games this year, Ibanez has picked up an RBI, with more than one RBI once.
+- Ibanez has driven in a run in seven games this season (25.0%), including one multiple-RBI game.

-- In eight of 27 games this season, he has scored, including multiple runs once.
+- In eight of 28 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.